Separation & Divorce Planning

 Marital Property

 Marital property – your home, investments, retirement account, or business – may be divided by agreement or court order to allocate interests equitably (but not necessarily equally) between divorcing spouses.
 Courts typically remedy the imbalance by issuing a monetary award transferring cash between divorcing spouses.
-However, where premarital contributions to purchase the marital home or premarital retirement savings exist, non-marital gifts or inheritances were received during the marriage, or valuation of a business present valuation is disputed, I can help untangle the parties’ respective interests to negotiate a fair settlement.
+However, where premarital contributions to purchase the marital home or premarital retirement savings are excludible, as are non-marital gifts or inheritances received during the marriage.
+Valuation of a business’ current value based on prospective earnings is complex and depends upon expert analysis.
+This is a domain in which my expertise can help untangle the parties’ respective interests to negotiate a fair settlement.

 Collaborative Divorce

-As an alternative to costly litigation that erodes co-parenting cooperation, I encourage parties to directly negotiate the terms of custody arrangements, property division and prospective family support with the support of collaborative lawyers, coaches (social workers) and neutral financial professionals.
+As an alternative to costly litigation that erodes co-parenting cooperation, the Collaborative Divorce Process encourages parties to collaborate in consulting a parenting coordinator to directly negotiate the terms of custody arrangements that promote each parent’s healthy relationships with their children.
+Likewise, in the collaborative process I refer parties to a neutral Certified Divorce Financial Advisor (CDFA®) to develop scenarios for property division and prospective family support with the support of collaborative lawyers and coaches (social workers).
 Parties are empowered by this process to develop creative solutions that suit their families’ needs and circumstances, sometimes agreeing to arrangements that are more generous than the law strictly requires.